divchaks/Cross-Skilling-Playwright/README.md

 ### Create a Folder and Clone the Repository
 Before running any Playwright tests, you first need to clone the test project repository onto your local machine.
 Here’s how you can do that step-by-step.

- Step 1: Open Terminal / Command Line
-First, open a terminal or command prompt on your machine.
+ Step 1: open a terminal or command prompt on your machine.

 Step 2: Navigate to Your Preferred Directory